edHelper.com

 By Sharon Fabian

 3 Here is how it works.
 A plant takes water from the soil with its roots.
-The water travels up the plant through little pipes called xylem [zie-luhm].
+The water travels up the plant through little tubes called xylem [zie-luhm].
 The plant also takes carbon dioxide from the air through tiny openings in the leaves called stomata.
 Each leaf contains a green chemical, chlorophyll [klor-uh-fil], that takes energy from sunlight and combines it with the water, carbon dioxide, and nutrients from the soil.
-A chemical reaction in the leaf changes all of this into stored food energy and oxygen.
+A chemical reaction in the leaf changes all of this into stored energy and oxygen.
 This whole process is called photosynthesis [foh-tuh-sin-thuh-sis].
 The word photosynthesis means "putting together with light."

-Paragraphs 4 to 8:
+Paragraphs 5 to 14:

 For the complete story with questions: click here for printable